JiscPER/jper/docs/api/PACKAGING.md

 ## Identification of packages

 Each format has a URI which unambiguously identifies it, and we use this identifier to allow us to interpret the content that appears in the zip.
+(Note that the URI does not need to resolve to a resource on the web, so any links presented here may not actuall go to a web page).

 Router works with the following package formats